pf4j/pf4j/README.md

 Development mode
 --------------------------
 PF4J can run in two modes: **DEVELOPMENT** and **DEPLOYMENT**.
-The DEPLOYMENT(default) mode is the standard workflow for plugins creation: create a new maven module for each plugin, codding the plugin (declares new extension points and/or add new extensions), pack the plugin in a zip file, deploy the zip file to plugins folder.
+The DEPLOYMENT(default) mode is the standard workflow for plugins creation: create a new Maven module for each plugin, codding the plugin (declares new extension points and/or add new extensions), pack the plugin in a zip file, deploy the zip file to plugins folder.
 These operations are time consuming and from this reason I introduced the DEVELOPMENT runtime mode.
 The main advantage of DEVELOPMENT runtime mode for a plugin developer is that he/she is not enforced to pack and deploy the plugins.
 In DEVELOPMENT mode you can developing plugins in a simple and fast mode.